-In order to bring your fiancé(e) to the United States, you must work with USCIS, the U.S. Department of State (DOS), and U.S. Customs and Border Protection.
+To bring your fiancé(e) to the United States, you must work with USCIS, the U.S. Department of State (DOS), and U.S. Customs and Border Protection.

 What is the K-3 visa?

 The K-3 nonimmigrant visa is available to foreign spouses of American citizens.
-After they get a K-3 visa, recipients apply to the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) to become a permanent residents (LPR).
+After they get a K-3 visa, recipients apply to the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) to become permanent residents (LPR).

 Does a child need a visa to visit the United States?